BeRo1985/pasvulkan/docs/vectorpath.md

 with a quad covering the transparent shape's bounding box (not the entire viewport!), reading the coverage buffer and compositing the color based on coverage. **Note:** No per-pixel clearing is performed—the coverage buffer retains previous shape data until stamp exhaustion forces a full clear.

+**Pass 4 - CoverBarrier:**

+- Memory barrier after cover pass to avoid race conditions on overlapped shapes
+- Ensures all cover pass writes to framebuffer are visible before next shape's operations

 **Algorithm Repeatability and Stamp Management:**

 - **Shape Stamping:** Each transparent shape group receives a unique 24-bit stamp ID, enabling correct order-independent rendering of overlapping transparent shapes, group order still defines compositing order
-- **Three-Pass Cycle:** The algorithm repeats (Mask → Barrier → Cover) for each shape group with incrementing stamp IDs until the 24-bit stamp space (16,777,216 unique IDs) is exhausted, at which point the coverage buffer is cleared and stamps wrap back to zero
+- **Four-Pass Cycle:** The algorithm repeats (Mask → MaskBarrier → Cover → CoverBarrier) for each shape group with incrementing stamp IDs until the 24-bit stamp space (16,777,216 unique IDs) is exhausted, at which point the coverage buffer is cleared and stamps wrap back to zero
 - **Deferred Buffer Clearing:** Coverage buffer is not cleared between shape groups to maximize performance; clearing only occurs on stamp exhaustion
-- **Renderpass Restart Requirement:** Due to Vulkan renderpass barrier limitations, each Mask → Barrier → Cover cycle requires a renderpass restart, which is architecturally necessary but impacts performance on TBDR mobile GPUs
+- **Renderpass Restart Requirement:** Due to Vulkan renderpass barrier limitations, each Mask → MaskBarrier → Cover → CoverBarrier cycle requires renderpass restarts, which is architecturally necessary but impacts performance on TBDR mobile GPUs
-  - **Subpass Limitation:** Vulkan subpasses with internal dependencies cannot be used here due to the repeatable nature of the algorithm—subpasses are designed for linear sequencing (subpass 0 → 1 → 2), but this algorithm requires a cyclical pattern (Mask → Cover → Mask → Cover...) that necessitates full renderpass restarts
+  - **Subpass Limitation:** Vulkan subpasses with internal dependencies cannot be used here due to the repeatable nature of the algorithm—subpasses are designed for linear sequencing (subpass 0 → 1 → 2 → 3), but this algorithm requires a cyclical pattern (Mask → MaskBarrier → Cover → CoverBarrier → Mask → MaskBarrier → Cover → CoverBarrier...) that necessitates full renderpass restarts
   - **TBDR Impact:** Tile-Based Deferred Rendering architectures suffer performance degradation from renderpass interruptions because they must flush on-chip tile memory to main memory when the renderpass is suspended, then reload it on restart—this defeats the core TBDR optimization of keeping tile data on-chip throughout the renderpass

 **Advantages:**